The BFG is our favourite Roald Dahl story, so for Roald Dahl Day this year we decided to do a few related activities to mark the occasion.

 Keen to share it with his own children he began reading through the book with them when they were very young, so the treasury is now a family favourite.

 Within this book are some receipes including one for Snozzcumbers!
 We tried it out in anticipation for Roald Dahl Day and it was a great success.
-Not only was it delicious to eat, we also enjoyed making it and discussing how the ones in the book might’ve tasted.
+They were pretty weird to eat, wht with being so slimy, but we enjoyed making them and discussing how the ones in the book might’ve tasted.
+Conclusion: yak.

 To make your own, just peel and core two cucumbers, stuf with tuna and tomatoes, coat with mayo/poppy seed mixture and add some feta chunks.
 To buy the book, go here (aff. link).